 The arc which leads to the term “secondary arcing” is the resulting phenomenon; the current which passes through the conductive path created by the primary discharge.

 This secondary arc is powered by an external source (for instance an illuminated solar array).
 Each time a primary discharge occurs where a secondary arc can occur, this secondary arc forms (a current flow through the temporary conductive path).
-The secondary arc may have several possible forms:
+The secondary arc can have several possible forms:

 A non-sustained arc is a secondary arc that lasts only during the primary discharge including the flash-over.
 It extinguish when the primary discharge stops.